The Footage Is Clear. They Came Back Anyway.

 What equipment is most commonly stolen from construction sites in Los Angeles?

 Copper wire, generators, power tools, HVAC equipment, and heavy machinery are the most frequent targets.
 Metal theft has increased as organized crews have expanded operations along the 10 and 15 freeways.
-Catalytic converter theft from construction vehicles and equipment is increasingly common as well.
+Theft of catalytic converters from construction vehicles and equipment is increasingly common as well.

 How quickly can ValleyGuard be deployed at a Los Angeles construction site?